 Location: Foyer Hall 4.0, Room Europa

-And things are about to get bright, cheerful and super trendy at ISH 2019: tiles, bathroom furniture, washbasins and bathtubs all get a new colourful expressiveness – sometimes a restrained tone-in-tone, sometimes overtly self-confident with reds and even multi-coloured effects.
+During this year’s leading international trade show for the sanitary industry, the ISH in Frankfurt, things at the Pop up my Bathroom trend platform will be pretty colourful.
+Tiles, bathroom furniture, washbasins and bathtubs all get a new colourful expressiveness – sometimes a restrained tone-in-tone, sometimes overtly self-confident with reds and even multi-coloured effects.
 In 2019, the bathroom will undergo another upgrade as a multi-purpose, brightly coloured and life-affirming place of personal retreat and will again be driving forward lifestyle trends.
 A ‘mix and match’ approach with painted vintage pieces, Boho rugs and cushions has long been finding its way into other living spaces like living rooms and kitchens – now, this new colourfulness is working its magic on the bathroom, with a variety of stylish accents.

 The special show ‘Pop up my Bathroom’ has been organised by Messe Frankfurt and the Association of the German Sanitation Industry (Vereinigung der Deutschen Sanitärwirtschaft - VDS).